herawenn/Remote-Access/README.md

 ![Image](https://i.imgur.com/x9r6DIW.png)

 This Python script creates a reverse shell using an fake 'HWID spoofer'.
 It allows a remote connection to execute commands on the target machine, while also simulating the process of spoofing the Hardware ID (HWID) and MAC address.
+When the 'spoofing' is complete the target will be asked to press enter to continue.
+This is when the remote connection is established and the window is hidden.

 ## Features